brooks42/pkto/README.md

 **A**: Ninetales's controller may still pay 1RR and discard a card to take control of the targeted Pokémon.
 The Pokémon will tap, but will not be attacking, as Ninetales is no longer attacking anything.

-**Q: Do Pokémon die between the fights for Double Kick?**
+**Q: What does winning a fight mean on Double Kick?**

-**A**: Double kick creates a delayed trigger that goes on the stack after the first fight resolves.
-State based actions are checked while that trigger is on the stack, so Pokémon can die before the second fight occurs.
+**A**: The Pokémon you control will win the fight if it is still on the battlefield after the fight resolves and the other Pokémon is not.

 **Q: When do I choose the target for the second fight in Double Kick?**

-**A**: You choose the target when the trigger goes on the stack, after the first fight resolves but before state based actions are checked.
+**A**: You choose the target when the trigger goes on the stack, after your Pokémon wins the first fight.